sundarthaapaa5539-lgtm/nepal-microfinance-analysis/README.md

 📝 Conclusion
 Based on the data analysis, Sana Kisan and Chhimek are the dominant players in the market.
 For investors specifically seeking dividends, Sana Kisan stands in the First position with a 27% yield.

 Developed by: thapasundar
-Aspiring Freelance Developer | Data Analyst
+Data Analyst
 Project Date: April 2026